Eagle's Nest & More

 Herrenchiemsee Palace in Lake Chiemsee

 On our ride from Munich to the Eagle's Nest, we pass one of the largest lakes in Germany, Lake Chiemsee.
 Here King Ludwig II of Bavaria realized his most expensive project with Herrenchiemsee Palace, the construction costs of which exceeded the sum of Neuschwanstein Castle and Linderhof Castle.
 Idyllically located on an island, the palace can be reached by a short boat trip and takes the visitor into the dream world of the "fairy tale king".
-You can find more information and numerous pictures at Herrenchiemsee Day Tour.
+Find more information about this tour option and numerous pictures at Herrenchiemsee Day Tour.